usmanashrf/batch63-cloud-native-modern-python-classwork/06-control_flow/06e_loops/01_for_loop/README.md

 # For Loop

-The for loop is used to iterate over a sequence (like a list, tuple, dictionary, set, or string) or any other iterable object.
+The for loop is used to iterate over a sequence (like a list, tuple, set, or string) or any other iterable object.
 It allows you to execute a block of code a specific number of times, usually determined by the length of the sequence or the range of values.

 ### Syntax